cortex-js/cortexjs.io/docs/compute-engine/04-guide-symbols.md

 <Intro>
-A **symbol** is an identifier representing a named mathematical object.
+A **symbol** is a named object in the Compute Engine.
 It has a type and may hold a value.
 A symbol without a value represents a mathematical unknown in an expression.
 </Intro>

 **To change the value or type of a symbol**, use the `value` and `type` properties of the symbol.

 A symbol does not have to be declared before it can be used.
 The type of a symbol will be inferred based on its usage or its value.
+If its type cannot be inferred, the type will be `unknown`.

 ```live show-line-numbers
 const n = ce.box("n");